Helperbird/website/src/pages/help/how-to-change-the-cursor-size-in-google-chrome-firefox-or-edge.md

 ---

-## Introduction

-Easily change the cursor size on any website to improve visibility and navigation.
-Learn how to utilize Helperbird's cursor adjustment feature for a tailored browsing experience.

-## Prerequisites

-- Helperbird extension installed on your browser
-- Basic understanding of using browser extensions

----

 ## Adjusting Cursor Size in Helperbird

 The Cursor Size feature in Helperbird allows you to change the cursor size on web pages, making it easier to track on the screen.